 - None in the Last 5 years.

-Overall, we rate Deutschland.de Right-Center biased based on story selection that favors the center-right government.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of transparency in ownership as well as the promotion of pro-German soft propaganda.
-(M. Huitsing 6/6/2020)
+Overall, we rate Deutschland.de as right-center biased based on story selection that favors the center-right government.
+We also rate them Mostly Factual in reporting rather than High due to a lack of transparency in ownership and promoting pro-German soft propaganda.
+(M. Huitsing 6/6/2020) Updated (07/13/2022)